-13 TRANSACTIONS WITH RELATED PARTIES
+9 TRANSACTIONS WITH RELATED PARTIES

-Related parties of the Fund include the Unitholders, the Fund Manager, the Shareholder of the Fund Manager (Al-Khair capital) and other funds managed by the Fund Manager.
+Related parties of the Fund include the Unitholders, the Fund Manager, the Shareholders of the Fund Manager (Al-Khair Capital), the Fund's Board members and other funds managed by the Fund Manager.

-The Fund Manager, effective from 7 January 2015, charges the Fund on every dealing day a management fee at an annual rate of 0.25% of the Fund's net assets value.
-This is accrued daily and paid on a quarterly basis.
+The Fund Manager charges the Fund on every dealing day a management fee at an annual rate of 0.75% of the Fund's net asset value.
+This is accrued on each dealing date and paid on a monthly basis.

-As per the terms and conditions, the Fund Manager recovers from the Fund any other expenses incurred on behalf of the Fund such as audit fees, regulatory, legal, brokerage, consultation services and other similar charges.
-There is no subscription / redemption fee to be paid to the Fund Manager.
+As per the terms and conditions, the Fund Manager recovers from the Fund any other expenses incurred on the behalf of the Fund such as audit fees, regulatory, legal, brokerage, consultation services and other similar charges.
+Fund has imposed an early redemption commission of 1% for redemption within the first year of subscription, 0.75% for the second year and 0.5% for the third year to deter early redemptions.